azizowaisi/JournalIndexIntegration/README.md

 ## Database Schema

-### Tables Created Automatically
+### Tables Required

-The system uses Hibernate's `ddl-auto=update` to create tables automatically:
+The system expects the following tables to exist in the database:

 #### IndexJournal
 - Primary table for journal information